mdpetters/DifferentialMobilityAnalyzers.jl/docs/documentation/src/index.md

 - Implementation of physical equations describing DMAs
 - Computational solution of the discretized Fredholm integral equation
 - Generation of custom convolution matrices
-- Fast size distribution inversion using Tikhonov regularization
+- Fast size distribution and tandem DMA inversion using Tikhonov regularization
 - Modeling of particle transmission through single and chained DMA setups

 ## Citations